-Alison Fern is a self taught jewelry designer living and working in London.
+Alison Fern is a self taught jewellery designer living and working in London.
 All of her pieces are individually crafted by hand and in limited quantities.
 Alison's design sensibilities swing between delicate and feminine with a desire for something a bit tougher with an edge.
 We spent 5 minutes with Alison to get a glimpse inside her brand.

-How did Alison Fern Jewelry begin?
+How did Alison Fern Jewellery begin?

-I studied Art and Design at university and originally started experimenting with making jewelry as a creative outlet whilst working in the art world.
+I studied Art and Design at university and originally started experimenting with making jewellery as a creative outlet whilst working in the art world.
 Inspired by the ever-changing and creative environment, I started to make my own mini pieces of art to wear to the office and while hanging out with friends.
-It was while working for TATE that my lovely, creative friends and colleagues became my first jewelry clients, and the seed to one day develop my own brand was planted.
+It was while working for TATE that my lovely, creative friends and colleagues became my first jewellery clients, and the seed to one day develop my own brand was planted.

 I started out in Picture Research, a job which relied on creative thinking and a flair for recognising the importance of visuals in telling a story.
 I seemed to have so much more to say and ideas to express, that I was always looking for a creative project on the side!

 Have you always been interested in fashion?

 Fashion has always played a big part in my everyday life.
 I was an 80’s child and I fully embraced shapes and block colours!
 I like to think my style has evolved for the better since then, but even now, getting dressed in the morning is pretty much always an extension of how I’m feeling and a way to outwardly express myself and mentally prepare for the day.

 What have been the highest and lowest points on your journey so far?